chef-boneyard/chef-rfc/rfcXXX-postgresql-search.md

 Table indices are up to the implementers, except for the mandatory ltree index on search_items.path.
 A trigram index on the value column, or at least a GiST index on (path, value) using trigrams for the value, speeds up many of these queries considerably.
 However, these indexes do take up a lot of space on disk and require maintenance (see below).

-An implementing server that has organizations MAY use a separate schema for each organization's search tables.
+An implementing server that has organizations may use a separate schema for each organization's search tables.

 See Appendix 1 for the goiardi search tables and indices implementations.

 ### Querying

-The implementing server MUST have a Solr query parser that can parse out Solr queries and build Postgres queries.
-The parser MUST be able to handle all common search use cases, including basic, grouped, and range queries.
-It SHOULD at least accept more unusual Solr queries like fuzzy searches, even if it does not do anything particularly useful with them.
+The implementing server must have a Solr query parser that can parse out Solr queries and build Postgres queries.
+The parser must be able to handle all common search use cases, including basic, grouped, and range queries.
+It should at least accept more unusual Solr queries like fuzzy searches, even if it does not do anything particularly useful with them.

-An implementing server MAY short circuit certain kinds of queries.
-For instance, when using "*:*" as a query term, it is acceptable and recommended to directly hit that object's database table rather than using the search_items table.
+An implementing server may short circuit certain kinds of queries.
+For instance, when using "\*:\*" as a query term, it is acceptable and recommended to directly hit that object's database table rather than using the search_items table.

 In the usual case, the search query first builds a CTE clause to narrow down the number of rows in the search items table to search through.
 For example, to search for all nodes which have a name starting with "foobar*" in the "development" environment, it would start with a clause like: